ARTICLES

 4. Night-Blooming Jasmine (Cestrum Nocturnum)

-Night-blooming jasmine, also known as the 'Lady of the Night', is a tropical evergreen shrub that isn't actually a member of the jasmine family—it's a nightshade.
+Night-blooming jasmine, also known as the 'Lady of the Night', is a tropical evergreen shrub that isn't actually a member of the jasmine family – it's a nightshade.
 Garden owners love the intense tropical fragrance, in addition to the night flowers it produces.
-The night-blooming Jasmine is an excellent choice for a garden because being one of the flowers that actually bloom at night, it can also be trained as a vine and looks lovely during the day.
+The night-blooming jasmine is an excellent choice for a garden because, being one of the flowers that actually bloom at night, it can also be trained as a vine and looks lovely during the day.

 5. Four O'Clock Alba (Mirabilis Jalapa)

-Four O Clock Alba Mirabilis Jalapa flower at night
+Four O Clock Alba flower

-Four O'Clock Alba by @manelsolomanel
+Four O'Clock Alba flower in bright yellow

 6. Mock-Orange (Philadelphus)